roovo/obsidian-card-board/README.md

   - Tag based (use `#tags` to define your boards).

 ## New
-- Per-board filtering using file, path, and tag filters.
+- Per-board filtering can be used in either Allow or Deny mode
-- Front matter tag support.
+- Board can be scaled using css snippet

 ![date based board screenshot](/images/dateBoard.png?raw=true)